Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Empirical Study

-\myparagraph{Challenges of Severe CWE Imbalance} Given the varied and dataset-specific biases observed in individual vulnerability datasets, we merged all datasets to examine a broader, unified perspective of CWE distribution. \Cref{fig:cwe25} presents the resulting distribution of MITRE Top 25 most dangerous CWEs across this consolidated vulnerability dataset.
-Notably, there is substantial imbalance, with the frequency ratio between the most common CWE-20 and the least common CWE-798 reaching 166:1.
-This severe skew in data distribution underscores significant challenges for machine learning models in accurately detecting and generalizing across a wide spectrum of vulnerability types.
-Moreover, it is challenging to use these datasets as benchmarks, since many most dangerous CWE types are severely underrepresented.
-Addressing this imbalance through targeted dataset augmentation and careful benchmark design is therefore crucial for developing more comprehensive and robust vulnerability detection systems.
+\myparagraph{Challenges of Severe CWE Imbalance} We merged all datasets to examine the consolidated distribution, shown in \Cref{fig:cwe25}.
+This consolidated view confirms a severe imbalance.
+The frequency ratio between the most common type, CWE-20 (5,063 samples), and the least common, CWE-798 (39 samples), is approximately 130:1.
+This skew underscores the challenge for models to generalize and shows the difficulty of using these datasets directly as balanced benchmarks, as many dangerous CWEs are severely underrepresented.